samstewart11/R-for-HDS/README.md

 Each session will be 90 minutes (Fridays, 9:30-11:00).
 We will start with 45 minutes of lecture and programming, then split into small groups for 30 minutes, then come back and discuss for the final 15.
 The 10 classes will roughly follow the following schedule:

 1. Intro to R
-2. Data manipulation and the tidyverse
+2. Data manipulation
 3. Graphics
+4. Tidyverse
 4. Biostats 1 (hypothesis tests and regression)
 5. Reporting
 6. Biostats 2 (glm, gee, hierarchical models, survey weights, ...)
 7. Web Scraping
 8. Data Mining (focus on classification)
-9. Reporting 2
-10. ?
+9. ?